MicrosoftDocs/windows-insider/wip/at-work/wip-4-server-feedback-hub.md

 ## Give feedback with your Microsoft account

-1. Open the [Feedback Hub](https://aka.ms/WIPFeedbackHub) app on your device, make sure you're logged in with your registered Microsoft account.
+1. Open the [Feedback Hub](https://aka.ms/WIPFeedbackHub) app on your device, make sure you're logged in with your registered Microsoft account by checking the person icon on the bottom of the side menu.

 2. Select the **Feedback** section from the side menu.